Jill Duggar And Derick Dillard Applauded By Fans After Enrolling Their Son Israel In Kindergarten

 On Saturday, Jill, 28, took to Instagram to break the news that she and her husband, Derick Dillard, 30, have enrolled 4-year-old Israel in kindergarten.
 She also shared a video documenting his school registration on the Dillard Family website.

-On her Instagram page, Jill shared a photo of Israel holding a giant black frame up in front of him.
+On her Instagram page, Jill posted a photo of Israel holding a giant black frame up in front of him.
 The prop had a hashtag printed on the bottom that revealed the name of his future school’s mascot, the Jaguars.

 Israel was all dressed up for his first school photo in a blue collared dress shirt, black jeans, and brown boots.
 He had his hair parted to the side and slicked down.
 The little boy had a huge smile on his face.